Garyguo2011/iBearHost-Complier/proj1/wiki-doc/xguo-wiki/README.md

 1. then you will found a `.ast` file generate at `$team-repop/tests/correct` directory.
 1. In instructional machine run `pyunparse $team-repop/tests/correct/trivial.ast`, you will get the original python code

 **GOAL:** Create set of test files based on python grammar.
-Try to mentually
+Try to mentually write a AST tree.
+Make sure you understand.

 # Test case folder